akassian/Web-App-From-API-to-Location-Map/ReadMe.md

 By clicking on a column's header you can sort the table's rows by this column.
 Clicking on a name of a station in the table will show this station on Google Map.

-This is a coding challenge from Volta Charging.